Indigenous Law

 Indigenous self-determination, self-government and sovereignty

-Whilst much of the focus in the recent decade has been on ‘Sorry’, and a wide cultural and political recognition of the wrongs of the past, there have been more other political movements to achieve representation for Aborigines and Torres Strait Islanders.
-Indigenous Australians never chose the s...
+Whilst much of the focus in the recent decade has been on ‘Sorry’, and a wide cultural and political recognition of the wrongs of the past, there have been more other political movements to achieve representation for Indigenous Australians and Torres Strait Islanders.
+Indigenous Australians never...

-Aboriginal Australians are disproportionately represented in low socio-economic demographics.
+Indigenous Australians are disproportionately represented in disadvantaged socio-economic demographics.
 They are more likely to be arrested, charged with offences and imprisoned than any other group in Australia.
-Charges often involve drunkenness, bad language and defiance of authority as an element, and b...
+Charges involving intoxication, bad language and defiance of authority as an element...

 Legal Assistance

-There is no legal impediment to Tasmanian Aborigines accessing the same legal assistance as other Tasmanian residents but the practical exclusion of many Aboriginal Australians from legal representation in the criminal justice system resulted in the establishment of Aboriginal Legal Services thro...
+There is no legal impediment to Tasmanian Aboriginal people accessing the same legal assistance as other Tasmanian residents but the practical exclusion of many Aboriginal Australians from legal representation in the criminal justice system resulted in the establishment of Aboriginal Legal Servic...

 Aboriginal organisations fulfil many functions in the Aboriginal community.
 They are a means of political advancement for the community and the maintenance of Aboriginal cultural identity in mainstream Australian society.
 Some are ‘grassroots’ organisations thrown up by the struggles of the Abori...